Canon 70D vs Leica X-U Typ 113

 It is notable that the 70D has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D, while the X-U Typ 113 does not have a direct successor.
+Both the 70D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 70D and the Leica X-U Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.